wht0703/TeCNO/README.md

 ### Stage 3 - Training

 We fine‑tune the CNN‑based feature extractor and then train the MS‑TCN using the extracted features.
+For training, we separate the dataset For training, we split the dataset into training, validation, and test sets with a ratio of 7:1.5:1.5, respectively.
+This is defined in the dataset classes and can be easily adjusted by modifying the corresponding lines.
 #### Train feature extractor

 Ensure that `train.py` only calls `trainer.fit(model)` and specifies `mode='max'` in both callback definitions, since we